 Definition of KPO

 KPO firms perform high-level tasks for which highly skilled personnel are required by the firms.
 It is an extended version of BPO.
 Low-level decisions can also be taken by these firms.
-It requires in-depth knowledge, domain expertise, judgement and interpretation power of the workers, who are capable of applying their knowledge because the work entails decision making on specific issues.
+It requires in-depth knowledge, domain expertise, judgment and interpretation power of the workers, who are capable of applying their knowledge because the work entails decision making on specific issues.

 The spectrum of services provided by KPO includes: